Current Working Papers:

 Work in progress:

-- Personalized suggestions for charitable gifts (with Steffen Huck)
+- Personalized suggestions for charitable gifts.
+A field experiment (with Steffen Huck)

 How can we stimulate change in attitudes and long-term behavior?
 How can we encourage Greeks to pay taxes and children to read books?
 How can we turn nonvoters into voters and nondonors into donors?
 How can we eliminate xenophobia?